|

 The Advisory Committee is responsible for reviewing the progress of the student as well as the student's prescribed schedule of studies.
 The Advisory Committee should be consulted prior to registration each semester.
 The day-to-day responsibility of the students’ progress rests with the Advisor.
 A list of prescribed courses for each student is agreed with the Advisory Committee.

 Please note: The Master of Food, Agricultural and Resource Economics program offered by the Department must follow all regulations of the Office of Graduate Studies.
 These are given in the University of Guelph's Graduate Calendar under General Regulations.
-In addition, there are specific regulations found in the Calendar for MSc degrees.
 The information provided in these pages is provided for guidance only.